Humbleberger Ministries Logo

 Dear Friend, Yeshua Is Immanuel

-Beloved, the claim that Yeshua was born of a virgin is a cornerstone of God’s redemptive plan for Israel and the world.
+Beloved, the claim that Yeshua was born of a virgin is a cornerstone of G-d’s redemptive plan for Israel and the world.
 As Jewish people, you cherish the Tanakh’s promises of a Messiah, and with joy we proclaim: Yeshua, born of a virgin, is that Messiah!
 This miracle fulfills prophecy, reveals His divine nature, and offers salvation through His sinless life, death, and resurrection.
-Come, let’s explore this truth together, trusting the God of Abraham, Isaac, and Jacob to guide us.
+Come, let’s explore this truth together, trusting the G-d of Abraham, Isaac, and Jacob to guide us.

 The Tanakh’s Promise: A Miraculous Birth